 If you are too impatient or too busy to read on then the short answer is a big resounding “YES!”

-Let us talk about the Temple of the Tooth Relic, the main attraction in Kandy.
+Let us talk about the Temple of the Sacred Tooth, the main attraction in Kandy.
 The place is a holy site for Buddhists, and thousands of them visit the premises every day.
-What you experience there, apart from the entrance ticket which should only be bought by tourists, is what the locals experience, and the traditional ways of life descending from generations ago.
+What you experience there, apart from the entrance ticket, is what the locals experience, and the traditional ways of life descending from generations ago.
 You can take a walk around the lake just like any local would do, and eat some food from somewhere the locals would eat at.

 What to see in Kandy